RsyncProject/rsync/rsync.1.md

     is actually a networked filesystem).
 This is the default when both the source and destination are specified as local paths, but only if no batch-writing option is in effect.

+0. `--no-whole-file`, `--no-W`

+    Disable whole-file updating when it is enaled by default for a local transfer.
+This usually slows rsync down, but it can be useful if you are trying to minimize the writes to the destination file (if combined with [`--inplace`](#opt)) or for testing the checksum-based update algorithm.

+    See also the [`--whole-file`](#opt) option.

 0.  `--checksum-choice=STR`, `--cc=STR`